 - Point Cloud Surveys All spatial information should be produced in alignment with the KiwiRail Spatial Capture Framework.
-Spatial information enables coordination with existing conditions for example existing structures onsite and should be captured as early as possible for the design teams use. - Underground Services Existing underground services should be surveyed and modelled in alignment with the KiwiRail Subsurface Utility Identification and Modelling Guidance Note.
+Spatial information enables coordination with existing conditions, for example existing structures onsite, and should be captured as early as possible for the design teams use. - Underground Services Existing underground services should be surveyed and modelled in alignment with the KiwiRail Subsurface Utility Identification and Modelling Guidance Note.

 This will enable the design team to coordinate with existing underground services to a greater level of accuracy.
-It will also provide greater reliability on the information being passed over to the construction team therefore reducing risks during construction.
+It will also provide greater reliability on the information being passed over to the construction team, therefore reducing risks during construction.

 Traditional surveying methods such as topographic should also be conducted as required.
-Non-spatial surveys and investigations that impact design such as condition surveys (e.g. cctv of pipes) and geotechnical and soil testing, and electrical load monitoring should all be conducted as required.
+Non-spatial surveys and investigations that impact design such as condition surveys (e.g. cctv of pipes), geotechnical and soil testing, and electrical load monitoring should all be conducted as required.
 This will enable information providers to make informed design decisions with regards to existing conditions.

-5.2 REFERENCE INFORMATION
+1.7 REFERENCE INFORMATION

-Any information in relation to the site that has been previously produced and could be of use to the design team and wider project team should be collated and uploaded to the Reference container within the projects CDE (GeoDocs) environment.
+Any information in relation to the site that has been previously produced and could be of use to the design team and wider project team should be collated and uploaded the projects CDE (Tucana) environment.
 An example of this would be existing drawings from a previous project at the project location.